awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 For more information about ARNs, go to [ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html#Identifiers_ARNs) in *IAM User Guide*\.

 **Example**
-Following is an ARN for a topic named my\_topic in the us\-east\-2 region, belonging to AWS account 123456789012\.
+The following is an ARN for a topic named my\_topic in the us\-east\-2 region, belonging to AWS account 123456789012\.

 ```
 arn:aws:sns:us-east-2:123456789012:my_topic